npucino/sandpyper/paper/paper.md

 Currently v0.1.1 allows to:

-* automatically create user-defined georeferenced cross-shore transects along a line and extract elevation (from DSMs) and colour (from orthophotos) profiles.
+* automatically create user-defined georeferenced cross-shore transects (Figure 1a) along a line and extract elevation (from DSMs) and colour (from orthophotos) profiles.
-* use unsupervised machine learning and user-provided polygon masks to clean the profiles from unwanted non-sand points and swash zones.
+* facilitate unsupervised machine learning sand classification (Figure 1b) and profile masking.
-* compute altimetric and volumetric timeseries analysis and plotting the results (Fig 1, 2).
+* compute altimetric and volumetric timeseries analysis and plotting the results, at the transect (Figure 1c) and site scales (Figure 1d).
-* use spatial autocorrelation measures to discard spatial outliers and obtain statistically significant Hotspots/Coldspots areas of beach change at the site and transect scales.
+* use spatial autocorrelation measures to discard spatial outliers and obtain statistically significant Hotspots/Coldspots areas of beach change at the site scale (Figure 2a).
-* compute Beachface Cluster Dynamics indices [@Pucino2021-ox] at the site and transect scales.
+* compute first-order transition probabilties of magnitude of change classes to derive Beachface Cluster Dynamics indices (Figure 2c) [@Pucino2021-ox].

-Moreover, a module called “space” is under development, which adds some functionalities to the study of beach dynamics combining UAV-SfM surveys with spaceborne-derived shorelines.
+Moreover, a module called “space” is under development, which adds some functionalities to the study of beach dynamics combining UAV-SfM surveys with satellite-derived shorelines.
 Some features already in Sandpyper are:

 * spatial grid generation along a line (waterline, shoreline).
 * custom tiling of georeferenced imagery, including multispectral satellite imagery, UAV orthomosaics or single band images (DSMs, label masks).
-* waterline to shoreline simple tidal correction.
+* shoreline simple tidal correction.
-* waterline /shoreline error assessments.
+* shoreline error assessments.
 * shoreline shift assessment.

 Sandpyper is aimed at being further developed to be a wider-scope package as its functions can be applied to any scope involving the extraction of information from a large amount of rasters.